PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 historical model records, and inference concurrency of one.
 Models classified as `timeout` in the current managed baseline remain recorded for provenance but are automatically excluded from subsequent runs.
-The active run therefore contains 394 models: 342 expected passes and 52 expected non-passes, excluding 26 recorded timeouts.
+The active run therefore contains 394 models: 343 expected passes and 51 expected non-passes, excluding 26 recorded timeouts.
 Tier 5 models cannot be added because the profile loader rejects tiers above 4 and node ranges above 1,999.

+`silero_vad.onnx` is validated with `-kat input state sr` and has a recorded float32 maximum absolute error of `1.3750978e-6`.
+The similarly named dynamic `silero_vad (1).onnx` remains a non-pass input-model defect: it references 14 lexically captured tensors that do not exist in the serialized ONNX, including all four LSTM weight/bias captures.
+It cannot provide an ONNX reference result for an accuracy-preserving promotion.

 ### Recorded Tier 0 baseline